The Convenient Church

-Gathered worship is bigger than coming to a building; it is about caring for each other.
+Gathered worship is more than just coming to a building; it is about caring for one another.

-There is a growing apathy in the church toward church attendance.
-The saints have become comfortable watching worship instead of attending worship.
-It is true that we can worship God from anywhere at any time; if we are sick, on vacation, or caring for a loved one, we may not be able to physically worship in the house of God.
-But these are exceptional circumstances that are completely understandable.
-However, what we are witnessing today is a sitcom approach to worship, where we binge-watch our favorite preachers in our pajamas while we cook breakfast, sip coffee, and catch up on our chores.
+There is a growing apathy toward church attendance within the church.
+The saints have become accustomed to watching worship instead of attending it.
+We can indeed worship God from anywhere at any time; if we are sick, on vacation, or caring for a loved one, we may not be able to worship in the house of God physically.
+But these are exceptional circumstances that are entirely understandable.
+However, what we are witnessing today is a sitcom approach to worship, where we binge-watch our favorite preachers in our pajamas while cooking breakfast, sipping coffee, and catching up on our chores.

-Certainly, the pandemic plays a huge role in the mindset of today’s Christians, but this trend started before COVID.
-Prior to the pandemic, church attendance dipped below 50% for the first time since being measured in 1937.[1]
-From the years 2000 to 2020, the median weekly attendance decreased from 137 people to 65.[2]
+Indeed, the pandemic plays a massive role in the mindset of today’s Christians, but this trend started before COVID.
+Before the pandemic, church attendance dropped below 50% for the first time since it was first measured in 1937.[1]
+Between 2000 and 2020, the median weekly attendance decreased from 137 people to 65.[2]
 Additionally, the median five-year rate of change in attendance decreased for the first time in twenty years by 7% for half of all congregations.[3]
-The big picture: church attendance was in decline the past two decades.
+The big picture: church attendance has been in decline for the past two decades.

-And yes, since the pandemic, church attendance has further eroded.
+And, yes, since the pandemic, church attendance has continued to decline.
 According to Barna, 53% of practicing Christians stream from home.[4]
 Let me be the first to confess that my early pandemic Sundays were a lot simpler.
-I watched my service for one hour and was done.
+I watched my service for one hour, and I was done.
 I didn’t have to prepare my outfit, commute to and from church, or stay for two services.
 But I missed something vitally important: the fellowship of my faith community.

 The “We” Church, Not the “Me” Church

-What we fail to grasp about “the church” is that we are a community (1 Cor.
+What we often fail to grasp about “the church” is that we are a community (1 Cor.
 12:27).
-The church is not my individual walk with Christ but our collective life in Him.
-Just recently I shared with the congregation where I serve as an assistant pastor that “ye” in the King James translation of Scripture is plural, although we tend to apply it individually—“you.”
+The church is not merely my individual walk with Christ, but our collective life in Him.
+Recently, I shared with the congregation where I serve as an assistant pastor that the word “ye” in the King James translation of Scripture is plural.
+However, we tend to apply it individually—using “you.”
 And that is the challenge we find ourselves in today: we are living the “me” of Scripture, when God intends for us to live the “we.”

-His primary challenge to this community was to think of ways to motivate each other to acts of love and good deeds.
+His primary challenge to this community was to think of ways to motivate one another to perform acts of love and good deeds.
 When the author exhorted them to think, it involved discovering “something through direct observation, with the implication of also thinking about it.”[5]
-They were to observe how each other were doing and think about how they could motivate one another based upon their observations.
-Their motivation was to result in every person in their faith community acting in love and doing good deeds.
+They were to observe how each other was doing and think about how they could motivate one another based upon their observations.
+Their motivation was to inspire every person in their faith community to act in love and perform good deeds.

 Two Ways to Motivate Believers